 CRACKLE: During the blowing process, the cylinder is thermally shocked with water.
 This causes a controlled fracturing of the shocked side of the glass.
-The fractured pattern gives Crackle glass an alligator-skin sparkle.
+This fractured patterning gives Crackle glass an alligator-skin sparkle.

 STREAKY: Two or more colors (may be Opal or Opak) are flashed onto a clear or colored base.
-A great variety of waviness and streaking can be found among these types of glass.
+A great variety of waviness and streaking can be created in these types of glass.

-SHADED: Flashed Shaded glass is produced by a flashed color being added, usually in bands so that the resultant sheet grades from one the base color into the flash color (and sometimes back multiple times).
+SHADED: Flashed Shaded glass is produced by a flashed color being added, usually in bands so that the resultant sheet grades from the base color into the flash color (and sometimes back multiple times).

 Rolled glass can made by pouring molten glass into a machine that rolls the glass into sheets of uniform thickness.
 It can also be rolled by hand – sort of like rolling out dough.
 Because of its uniform thickness and unavoidable texture, even so-called “smooth” rolled glass has a slight, wax-papery appearance when compared to the crystalline transparency of mouthblown glass.
 As the preferred canvas for glass painters beginning the middle Gothic period, rolled glass is sometimes referred to a cathedral glass.

 There a numerous variations on this general description.
 Different textures can be pressed into one side of the sheets by adding textured molds to the rollers and/or by varying the speed and direction of the rollers.
-As with mouthblown glass, an air-entraining chemical is sometimes added to the glass formula causing tiny bubbles (seeds) to produce seedy glass.
-Sometimes more than one color is poured behind the roller to create “streaky” glass.
+As with mouthblown glass, an air-entraining chemical is sometimes added to the glass formula causing tiny bubbles (seeds) to produce seedy rolled glass.
+If more than one color is poured behind the roller, the result is called “streaky” glass.

 However, the very characteristics that make rolled glass generally less desirable* than mouthblown glass, can used in combination with mouthblown glass in a window, can add depth, interest and contrast.

 Austrian (i.e. Swarovski), lead-crystal, bevelled prisms are made from a glass formula containing up to 50% lead.
-This heavy, dense glass has an increased refractive index that is ideal for bending “white” light into tiny spectra or rainbows that sparkle unexpectedly throughout interior spaces.
-During the year these rainbows trace a path that tracks the sun’s seasonal round.
+This heavy, dense glass has an increased refractive index that is ideal for bending “white” sunlight into tiny spectra or rainbows that sprinkle unexpectedly across interior surfaces.
+During the year these rainbows will trace a path that tracks the sun’s seasonal round.
 These subtle accents are create unexpected surprises in many of ASG projects.

-Dichroic glass is made by vacuum-coating clear plate/float (or other) glass with heavy metal oxides.
+Dichroic glass is made by vacuum-coating clear plate/float (or sometimes other) glass with heavy metal oxides.
 This coating creates color that shifts as the viewing angle changes.
-This becomes dramatically apparent when you walk past a window with dichroic glass and notice the apparent color change.
+This becomes dramatically apparent when you walk past a window that includes dichroic glass – notice the apparent color change.
 In front lighting (i.e.: as seen from outside during the day) dichroic glass shifts again and becomes a reflective mirror.
 [SEE: Resurrection at St. Albert.]

 These German lenses are hand-pressed and fire-polished.
 The may not be optically perfect, but are ideally suited for stained glass.
-One side is ground flat and smooth which makes it possible to laminate the lenses to another piece of glass in a window with optically-clear, UV adhesive.
-[SEE: Resolution Suite in the Admirals Club at DFW International Airport, Fire and Water AT Houston’s Fire Station 37 and the U. S. Courthouse in Fargo]
+One side is ground flat and polished, making it possible to laminate these lenses to another piece of glass in a window with optically-clear, UV adhesive.
+[SEE: Resolution Suite in the Admirals Club at DFW International Airport, Fire and Water at Houston’s Fire Station 37 and the U. S. Courthouse in Fargo]